Campaign Approach to Reaching Asian American, Native Hawaiian, Pacific Islander (AANHPI) Audiences

 - Over time, vaccines may become less effective at preventing COVID.
 Getting your COVID booster extends your protection and keeps you safer from emerging variants.

-- We’re making progress to move past the pandemic.
-We know more about the virus than ever before, and we know that if you're vaccinated and boosted, you're 10x less likely to get COVID than if you're unvaccinated.
+- We’ve entered a new phase of the pandemic, and we know more about the virus than ever before.
+We know that if you're vaccinated and boosted, you're 2 times less likely to get COVID than if you're unvaccinated.
 Getting vaccinated and boosted is your best defense against COVID.

 - Just because you had COVID doesn’t mean you can’t get it again.
 A COVID vaccine and booster are the best way to protect yourself against serious illness, hospitalization, and death.